rapid7/insightconnect-plugins/sonicwall/help.md

 # Version History

+* 1.2.0 - New action Check If Address In Address Group
 * 1.1.0 - New actions Create Address Object and Delete Address Object
 * 1.0.0 - Initial plugin